DendrouLab/panpipes/docs/yaml_docs/spatial_deconvolution.md

 # Spatial Deconvolution YAML

 In this documentation, the parameters of the `deconvolution_spatial` yaml file are explained.
+This file is generated running `panpipes deconvolution config`.
 In general, the user can leave parameters empty to use defaults. <br> The individual steps run by the pipeline are described in the [spatial deconvolution workflow](../workflows/deconvolute_spatial.md).